US unveils new B-21 stealth bomber capable of uncrewed flight

 Many specifics of the aircraft are being kept under wraps, but the plane will offer significant advances over existing bombers in the US fleet.

-The United States on Friday (December 3) unveiled B-21 Raider.
-It is a high-tech stealth bomber that can carry nuclear and conventional weapons.
+The United States on Friday (December 3) unveiled B-21 Raider, a high-tech stealth bomber that can carry both nuclear and conventional weapons.
 The bomber is designed to fly without a crew on board.

 The bomber was unveiled at a slickly choreographed ceremony at Northrop Grumman's facility in Palmdale, California.
 Northrop Grumman is manufacturing the bomber.
 The ceremony opened with US national anthem as older bombers roared over a crowd that included top US officials.